Semi-Implicit Central scheme for Hyperbolic Systems of Balance Laws with Relaxed Source Term: Analysis of the scheme CS-EBT2

 The non-uniqueness of such pairs of sets, should they exist, is readily observed.
 Our objective is to determine, in explicit form, the largest set $S_1$ such that the corresponding set $S_2$ encompasses the entire left half of the complex plane, i.e., $S_2 \supset \mathbb{C}^-$.
 This admissible domain is formally defined by

-\begin{lemma} Following \cite{Liotta}, for any fixed value of $z_{1} \in \mathbb{C}$, the modulus of the function $\Phi\left(z_{1}, \, z_{2}\right)$ assumes its maximum value in the complex half plane $\mathbb{C}^-$ for some $z_2$ belonging to the imaginary axis. \end{lemma} Based on the preceding lemma, the set $S_1$ can be characterized as
+\begin{lemma} Following \cite{Liotta}, for any fixed value of $z_{1} \in \mathbb{C}$, the modulus of the function $\Phi\left(z_{1}, \, z_{2}\right)$ assumes its maximum value in the complex half plane $\mathbb{C}^-$ for some $z_2$ belonging to the imaginary axis. \end{lemma} \begin{proof} The stability function $\Phi(z_1,z_2)$ admits a rational representation of the form

+where $P$ and $Q$ are polynomials.
+For a fixed parameter $z_1\in\mathbb{C}$, $\Phi$ is regarded as a function of the complex variable $z_2$.
+The A-stability of the numerical scheme ensures that its region of absolute stability contains the closed left half-plane.
+Accordingly, the stability function satisfies the uniform bound

+Since $\Phi(z_1,z_2)$ is rational in $z_2$, this boundedness excludes the presence of poles in $\mathbb{C}^-$; otherwise, the modulus of $\Phi$ would diverge in any neighborhood of such a singularity.
+Hence, for each fixed $z_1$, $\Phi(z_1,z_2)$ is holomorphic in $z_2$ throughout $\mathbb{C}^-$.
+As a consequence of holomorphicity, the maximum modulus principle applies and implies that the maximum of $|\Phi(z_1,z_2)|$ over $\mathbb{C}^-$ cannot be attained in the interior of the domain.
+Therefore, any point at which the maximum is achieved must lie on the boundary $\partial\mathbb{C}^-$, with the maximum at infinity excluded by the decay at infinity.
+This is guaranteed by the L-stability of the scheme, which yields the decay property